Sumit1991Saha/Async-Rest-Jersey/readme.md

     And also this library helps to convert Hasmap objects into model objects during post request. (https://www.baeldung.com/jackson-map)
 5. using @JsonAnyGetter and @JsonAnySetter on a model object, we have given jackson a data structure to store and retrieve arbitrary values for a model object.
+6. By removing the dependency of server side code (ie model object) on client side by using hashmap instead of model object, client side doesn't need to know the current status of model object on the server side code, ie. if at all any attribute is removed from model object, our extra's hashmap coupled with @JsonAnyGetter and @JsonAnySetter will cater to that field sent by the client.
+    If client depends on the model object then any change on the server side model object (especially removing attribute) would have broken the client.
+    So instead of using Model objects, using hashmap on client side has made the client backward/forward compatible.